Kajzerica shooting

-On 1st August 2019, a mass shooting occurred in Kajzerica, Zagreb, Croatia.
-The perpetrator, 35 year-old Igor Nađ killed six people in his former girlfriend’s house.
-As first responders declared a manhunt to find Nađ, he killed himself with a gunshot to the head.
+On 1st August 2019, a mass shooting occurred in the Kajzerica neighbourhood in Zagreb, Croatia.
+The perpetrator, 35 year-old Igor Nađ killed six people in his former girlfriend’s house, including a 10 year-old As first responders declared a manhunt to find Nađ, he killed himself with a gunshot to the head.

+It is the deadliest modern day shooting in Croatia since the Zrinski Topolovac shooting which took place during a New Year's Eve party where an off duty soldier killed 9 and seriously injured 7 before committing suicide.

 Shooting

 The shooting took place on August 1, 2019.
-At the beginning of that day at 9:30, Nađ went to a bar where he drank Pelinkovac.
-At 10:00, he arrived at his hairdresser in Vrbik, where he had been going to cut his hair cut for years.
-Witnesses say he was in a good mood.
+At the beginning of that day at 9:30 AM, Nađ went to a bar in Vrbik, where he had been a regular and drank Pelinkovac.
+At 10:00, he arrived at his hairdresser in Vrbik, where he had been going to cut his haircut for multiple years prior to the shooting.
+Witnesses stated he was in a relatively good mood.
 At 10:30 following the haircut, he went to a nearby cafe.
-Before leaving the cafe, he had been quoted as telling a friend, “This is the last time you see me.”
-It is not known what he did between leaving the cafe and starting firing.
-At 21:10, he arrived on Cimermanova 2 street where Maja Tojagić, his former girlfriend lived.
-At 21:15, he encountered Maja's 10-year-old son Paulo and sent him to see who was in the house.
-21:21, he shot 6 people in the house, leaving a baby who was in the house alive.
-At 21:30, he fled the scene via car from the Kajzerica district to the Brezovica district, where his mother resided.
-The police were able to trace him via his mobile phone and came to his location.
-On August 2, at about 3:00, surrounded by police, he committed suicide in the backyard of the Caritas Home for Orphans.
+Before leaving the cafe, he had been quoted as telling a friend, “This will be the last time you see me.”
+The timeline between when Nađ said he will not be seen again and the shooting is mostly inconclusive, investigation timelines indicate Nađ used this time to retrieve the unregistered firearm and confirm who was at the house.